MINUTES OF BRANKSOME PARK, CANFORD CLIFFS & DISTRICT

 3. Quay Thistle Hotel site – ditto

 4. Old Orchard House – ditto

 Planning Enforcement, TPOs/Tree replacements – update:

-Community Working Group (CWG): The next meeting will take place on 15/11/11.
+Community Working Group (CWG): The Annual meeting is being held this

-Public Rights of Way:
+Public Rights of Way

 Westminster Road end of Dalkeith Road – No new developments.

 Buccleuch Road to Lakeside Road – ditto